MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 # The Opposition

-There's obviouslt many ways to specify and communicate requirements, so lets stack Example Mapping up against the opposition.
+There's obviously many ways to specify and communicate requirements, so lets stack Example Mapping up against the opposition.

 ## The Func Spec